gsig123/thesis_hate_speech_detection/README.md

 - Implements methods to get the dataset ready for the model introduced [here](https://github.com/t-davidson/hate-speech-and-offensive-language/blob/master/src/Automated%20Hate%20Speech%20Detection%20and%20the%20Problem%20of%20Offensive%20Language.ipynb) - This includes extracting features etc.
 - the `get_X_y_feature_names` method takes in a dataset as a `Pandas` `DataFrame` and returns `X`, `y`, and `feature_names`, ready as inputs for the corresponding classifier.
 - The dataset this is designed for can be found in `./data/raw/HateSpeechAndOffensiveLanguage/labeled_data.csv`.

+## Feature Extraction
+- `./src/feature_extraction/`
+- A directory containing modules for extracting different features from the dataset.
+- `tokenize.py`: Tokenize a sentence.
+Excludes stopwords and punctuation.
+- `bag_of_words.py`: Create BOW representation from list of sentences.
+- `tfidf_from_bow.py`: Transform a BOW representation to a `tf-idf` representation.
+- `sentiment_score_english.py`: Get a sentiment score for a sentence. -1 is negative, 0 is neutral, +1 is positive.
+- `w2v_embeddings.py`: Create a W2V Model based on the input corpus.
+Returns embeddings for the input corpus.

 ## Classifiers
 - `./src/classifiers/`